lyokha/nginx-haskell-module/README.md

 All types of exceptions are caught inside async handlers.
 If an exception has happened, the async handler writes its message in the bound variable's data, whereas the variable handler logs it when accessed.
 However, for better control, you may want to catch exceptions inside your code like in the *getUrl*.
+You can also put the name of the bound variable into the list of directive *haskell_var_empty_on_error* to return the empty value on errors while still logging them.

 Let's do some tests.